-Qualifying the prospect is an essential aspect of any B2B sales process and, although understanding the necessary steps may be easy, the overall process is often a challenge.
+Qualifying the prospect is an essential aspect of any B2B sales process, and, although understanding the necessary steps may be easy, the overall process is often a challenge.
 Ultimately, the following two fundamental questions must be understood: can the prospect help me and can I help them?
 If the answer is yes to both, there is a high likelihood of winning the prospect’s business.
-Sales and Marketing professionals recognize that receiving a direct response to these questions is unlikely, therefore understanding the buyer’s thought process around need, budget and timing will make it easier to successfully qualify the prospect.
+Sales and Marketing professionals recognize that receiving a direct response to these questions is unlikely, therefore understanding the buyer’s thought process around need, budget, and timing will make it easier to successfully qualify the prospect.

 The process of lead qualification may be broken down into two parts.
-First, conduct thorough research using historical data including current customers and recent wins to understand your Ideal Customer Profile and target segments.
+First, conduct thorough research using historical data, including current customers and recent wins, to understand your Ideal Customer Profile and target segments.
 Use firmographic data such as title, role, industry, size, and growth to assess whether they fit the definition of a qualified lead and categorize as such.

-Next, uncover how the prospects have engaged in activities which validate they are sales-ready.
+Next, uncover how the prospects have engaged in activities that validate they are sales-ready.
 For example, have they consumed website and sales content, viewed videos, downloaded literature or eBooks, or requested a product demonstration?
 It is imperative to identify how far the prospect is into their buying journey by understanding engagement in current programs, offers, and content before making the transfer from Marketing to Sales.

 Using content for targeting sales readiness

 A prospect’s buying journey is made in three stages.
 The first and second phases are acknowledging a business issue followed by seeking a solution.
 The final stage is the point at which the prospect assesses whether available solutions adequately resolve the issue.
 At each decision-making stage, the prospect is looking for different content, information, and discussions.